Grammarsalad/B_Kits/README.md

 BLADE: The Blade is an expert fighter and adventurer whose bardic acting abilities make <PRO_HIMHER> appear more intimidating and fearsome.
 This Bard's fighting style is flashy and entertaining but is also lethally dangerous.

 Advantages:
-- At 1st level, may use the Offensive Spin and Defensive Spin abilities once per day.
-Gains one use at 3rd level, and every 4 levels thereafter.
+- At 1st level, may use the Offensive Spin and Defensive Spin stances.
+A character can only enter a single stance at a time, but they are not limited in terms of the number of times per day that they can enter a stance.
+The blade exits either offensive spin or defensive spin if <PRO_HESHE> is struck in combat.
 - Performs Weapon Display as <PRO_HISHER> bard song.
 - Gains Mastery (+++) in two-weapon fighting at first level.
-- At 3rd level, the Blade can specialize (++) in any single bladed weapon.
-At 3rd level or anytime thereafter, <PRO_HESHE> can select any single bladed weapon with which <PRO_HESHE> is proficient and become specialization with that weapon.
-At 9th level, or anytime thereafter, <PRO_HESHE> can specialize (++) in a second bladed weapon <PRO_HESHE> is proficient with.
+- At 3rd level, the Blade can specialize (++) in any single weapon.
+At 3rd level or anytime thereafter, <PRO_HESHE> can select any single weapon with which <PRO_HESHE> is proficient and become specialization with that weapon.
+At 9th level, or anytime thereafter, <PRO_HESHE> can specialize (++) in a second weapon <PRO_HESHE> is proficient with.

 Disadvantages: